jeverley/dscpclassify/README.md

 | iqdisc_opts | nat dual-dsthost ingress diffserv4 |
 | eqdisc_opts | nat dual-srchost ack-filter diffserv4 |
 | **script** | layer_cake_ct.qos |

-It is important that squash DSCP and squash ingress are not enabled in SQM setup otherwise cake will ignore the service's DSCP classes.